cyb2rS2c/PersonaCipher/README.md

 But you do not need to create it manually.
 ### Auto-Generate Dataset
-1. Edit the names in:
+1. Edit the names in `usernames.txt`
-`usernames.txt`
-2.Run:
+2. Run:
 ```bash
 python3 create_dataset.py
 ```